 Inference Parameters

 Inference parameters control how models generate responses during synthetic data generation.
-Data Designer provides two types of inference parameters: ChatCompletionInferenceParams for text/code/structured generation and EmbeddingInferenceParams for embedding generation.
+Data Designer provides three types of inference parameters: ChatCompletionInferenceParams for text/code/structured generation, EmbeddingInferenceParams for embedding generation, and ImageInferenceParams for image generation.

 Overview